-- the scope, rate of progress and expenses of our ongoing research activities and clinical trials and other research and development activities; - establishing an appropriate safety profile; - successful enrollment in and completion of clinical trials; - whether our product candidates show safety and efficacy in our clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - · commercializing product candidates, if and when approved, whether alone or in collaboration with others; and - continued acceptable safety profile of the products following any regulatory approval.
+- the scope, rate of progress and expenses of our ongoing research activities and clinical trials and other research and development activities; - establishing an appropriate safety profile; - successful enrollment in and completion of clinical trials; - whether our product candidates show safety and efficacy in our clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - commercializing product candidates, if and when approved, whether alone or in collaboration with others; and - continued acceptable safety profile of the products following any regulatory approval.

 Any changes in the outcome of any of these variables with respect to the development of our product candidates in clinical development could mean a significant change in the costs and timing associated with the development of these product candidates.
 We may never succeed in achieving regulatory approval for any of our product candidates.
 We may obtain unexpected results from our clinical trials.
 We may elect to discontinue, delay or modify clinical trials of some product candidates or focus on others.
-For example, if the U.S. Food and Drug Administration, or the FDA, the European Medicines Agency, or the EMA, or another regulatory authority were to delay our planned start of clinical trials or require us to conduct clinical trials or other testing beyond those that we currently expect or if we experience significant delays in enrollment in any of our planned clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development of that product candidate.
+For example, if the FDA, EMA or another regulatory authority were to delay our planned start of clinical trials or require us to conduct clinical trials or other testing beyond those that we currently expect or if we experience significant delays in enrollment in any of our planned clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development of that product candidate.